bentoml/BentoML/docs/source/integrations/mlflow.rst

 Learn more about BentoML Runner at :doc:`/concepts/runner`.

-MLflow model based runner supports the following input types.
+Runner created from an MLflow model supports the following input types.
 Note that for some ML frameworks, only a subset of this list is supported.

 .. code-block:: python